stan-buren/stan-buren/README.md

 ---

-### 🎯 Data is my love
+### I lobe Data

 > **"What may be better than a clean data mart?"**

 For me it is a simple question.

 Bring me a messy data, tell me what to do and I'll simply do it.

 Actually **I** means **me** and all my **AI assistants**.